kevinaud/onboard-v2/README.md

 - **Presentation** – `SpectreUserInteraction` implements the richer `IUserInteraction` contract, keeping Spectre types in the console project while exposing `RunStatusAsync`, banner, prompt, and summary helpers to orchestrators.
 - **Summaries** – orchestrators collect `StepResult` snapshots (executed, skipped with reason, failed with exception) so the interaction layer can render a completion table without duplicating step logic.
 - **Configuration** – `OnboardingConfiguration` centralizes host-specific constants (for example the default WSL distro name/image) and is injected into steps that need them.

+### Sequential orchestration flow

+`SequentialOrchestrator` runs every onboarding step inside `IUserInteraction.RunStatusAsync` so the Spectre spinner reflects real-time progress.
+The orchestrator:

+- announces the step being checked, updates the spinner when execution starts, and hands control back to the step for prompts without tearing down the status context;
+- short-circuits `ExecuteAsync` when dry-run mode is active, storing a `StepResult` with a dry-run skip reason instead;
+- records failures as `StepResult` entries with the surfaced `OnboardingStepException` message before rethrowing so the application exits non-zero;
+- emits `[grey]` skip markup and `[green]` success markup through the interaction service, ensuring the transcript and final table stay aligned.

+At the end of the run the orchestrator calls `ShowSummary(results)` to render a single Spectre table containing every step, the final status, and any skip reasons supplied by the platform orchestrator.

 ## Configuration defaults